 The logs for Spark jobs are stored in the

-By default, Tamr uses the following ports for YARN:
+By default, Tamr Core uses the following ports for YARN:

 You can specify different YARN ports.
-For information, see Configuring Tamr.
+For information, see Configuring Tamr Core.

-The YARN cluster manager uses these configuration properties in Tamr Core.
+The YARN cluster manager uses the following configuration properties in Tamr Core.
 You can optionally specify your own values for these properties on a cloud-native deployment.
 For single-node deployments, Tamr recommends that you use the defaults listed below.

 This list also includes some of the YARN ports.
-The defaults for these ports are listed in the previous section.
+The previous section lists the defaults for these ports.

 Specify this location if you need to control access to it.
 The default value is